Meeting with Dr Valentín Fuster, Dr Borja Ibáñez and our visiting researchers at the CNIC

-Its main research areas are related to the design of clinical studies in cardiac arrhythmias, syncope and treatment and management of Chagas disease.
-Morenillo has been interested in exploring the role of cardiac autonomic regulation and has published several studies that analyse the role of baroreflexes and sympathetic traffic in different clinical situations such as sudden death, stroke, neurocardiogenic syncope and Chagas cardiomyopathy.
+Dr Carlos Morillo is a Professor in the Department of Cardiac Sciences and Senior Clinical Researcher at the University of Calgary's Libin Cardiovascular Institute, Canada.
+His main research areas involve the design of clinical studies on cardiac arrhythmia, syncope, and treating and managing Chagas disease.
+Dr Morillo is interested in exploring the role of autonomic cardiac regulation and has published several studies that analyse the role of baroreflexes and sympathetic traffic in different clinical situations such as sudden death, stroke, neurocardiogenic syncope and Chagas cardiomyopathy.

 Centro Nacional de Investigaciones Oncológicas (National Cancer Research Centre)